ghkhuu/sql-challenge/README.md

 # Exploring Pewlett Hackard employment data
-###A Data Analysis challenge from [deepenrp/sql-challenge](https://github.com/deepenrp/sql-challenge)
+A Data Analysis challenge by [deepenrp](https://github.com/deepenrp/sql-challenge)

 ## Background

-The project revolves around six .csv files as the remainder of the employees data from 1980s to 1990s.
+The project revolves around six .csv files as the remainder of the employee data from 1980s to 1990s.
 Using these files, I will try to set up a Database and establish an ETL pipeline for analysis and visualization.

 ### Data Modeling